-In several small studies, acupuncture has shown that it may provide benefit in gastroparesis.
+In several small studies, acupuncture has shown that it may provide benefits in gastroparesis.
 One short-term placebo-controlled randomized study that included 19 patients with diabetic gastroparesis suggested improvement in overall symptoms including fullness and bloating.

 It is important for patients to tell all their healthcare providers about any CAM practices used.
 Doctors and other health providers need a full picture of what patients do to manage their own health.
 This will help ensure coordinated and safe care.

 Adapted from IFFGD video: Introduction to Complementary Alternative Medicine in Gastrointestinal Illness Presented by Anthony J. Lembo MD during IFFGD’s 2020 Virtual Advocacy Education Program.